Telephone Payments13 May 202619 min read

 PCI compliance for IVR: what you actually need#

 The short version: an IVR payment system handles card data, so PCI DSS applies.
 The question isn't whether you need to be compliant — you do — it's how to keep your own infrastructure out of scope as far as possible.
+Our practical IVR payment implementation guide covers the cut-over sequencing that gets you from SAQ D to SAQ A inside a quarter.
 There are three things that actually matter when you're picking or building an IVR payment platform.

 First, the IVR provider should be a PCI DSS Level 1 service provider with a current Attestation of Compliance you can read.
 If they can't email you the AOC within an hour of your asking, walk away.
 This isn't optional reading — it's the document that says what they've been audited against and where the boundaries of their environment sit.